 Summary of Casting Cracking

-- Increase the casting temperature of casting molds and bullion to increase the solidification time
+- Increase casting temperature of both casting molds and casting metal in order to lengthen solidification time.

-- Change the thickness, mounting location, and angle of the sprue
+- Change thickness, length, installation location and angle of gate sprues.

-- For pink gold or red gold, cool the casting mold immediately after casting in order to shorten solidification time. (to prevent crystal growth)
+- In case of casting for pink gold or red gold, let casting molds cool down immediately after casting in order to shorten solidification time. (to prevent crystal growth)

 There is not always one cause.
-Review all the items again to see how they work.
+Please review all the items again and see how they work.